samlipton/pyfesm/README.md

 # pyfesm

-Python tools for parsing and post-processing **OpenMX** electronic structure calculations.
+PYthon tools For Electronic Structure Calculations.

 The project provides:
-- A structured parser for OpenMX output files
+- Parsing for output files
-- A clean separation between file I/O and physics post-processing
-- Support for SCF calculations, band structures, NEGF transport, Mulliken populations, and band unfolding
+- Post-processing data for physical analysis

-The goal is to provide a lightweight and transparent interface for extracting numerical data from OpenMX calculations and performing custom post-processing in Python.
+The goal is to provide a lightweight and transparent interface in python for the **OpenMX** software package.

 ---
-## Philosophy
+## Implementation

 ### Parser module
 - Reads OpenMX output files